mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 protocol ({{I-D.ietf-tcpm-converters}}) that was proposed to ease the deployment of TCP extensions.
 In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate host.

 We use a similar approach in our stream mode.
 When a client (or the concentrator) opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
+Their format is detailed in section TODO.
 Upon reception of these TLV messages, the concentrator (or the client) opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).

-{{tcp-proxy-stream}} summarizes how the events corresponding to the creation/termination of TCP connections are mapped to events on QUIC streams.
+{{tcp-proxy-stream}} summarizes how the new TCP connection is mapped to the QUIC stream.
+Actions and events of a TCP connection are translated to action and events of a QUIC stream, so that the state transition of one is translated to the other.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +------------------+-------------------------+